Death on the Nile (2022 film): Development

 In 2015, Christie's great-grandson James Prichard, chairman of Agatha Christie Limited, expressed enthusiasm for sequels, citing the positive collaboration with Branagh and the production team.
-In May 2017, Branagh expressed interest in further installments if the first film was successful.
-On November 20, 2017, it was announced that 20th Century Fox was developing Death on the Nile as a sequel to their version of Murder on the Orient Express with Michael Green returning to pen the script and Kenneth Branagh set to return on camera as Poirot, and behind the camera as director.
+In May 2017, Branagh expressed interest in further installments if the first film were successful.
+On November 20, 2017, it was announced that 20th Century Fox was developing Death on the Nile as a sequel to their version of Murder on the Orient Express with Michael Green returning to pen the script and Kenneth Branagh set to return as Poirot, and as the film's director.

 In September 2018, Gal Gadot joined the cast.
 That same month, Paco Delgado was hired to design the costumes.
 In October 2018, Armie Hammer joined the cast, and Tom Bateman was confirmed to reprise his role as Bouc for the film.
 In January 2019, Jodie Comer had joined the cast.
 In April 2019, Letitia Wright joined the cast.
 Annette Bening was in talks to join in June.
 Russell Brand joined the cast in August 2019.
 Ali Fazal, Dawn French, Rose Leslie, Emma Mackey, Sophie Okonedo and Jennifer Saunders were added in September, with Comer not being involved.

 Filming

 Principal photography began on September 30, 2019, at Longcross Studios in Surrey, England.
 The film was supposed to be filmed in Morocco instead of Egypt, but filming took place only in England.

-A boat was recreated, as well as the Temple of Abu Simbel.
-The Tiffany Yellow Diamond was used for the film.
+A boat was recreated, as well as Abu Simbel.
+A replica of the Tiffany Yellow Diamond was used for the film.
 Shooting lasted until December 18, 2019.